BobXWu/Paper-Neural-Topic-Models/README.md

 ## Topic Discovery by Clustering

-Note that some studies are not real topic models since they can only produce topics while cannot infer the topic distributions of documents as required.
+Note that these studies are not real topic models since they can only produce topics while cannot infer the topic distributions of documents as required.

 1. **Topic Modeling with Contextualized Word Representation Clusters** `arXiv 2020` [[pdf]](https://arxiv.org/pdf/2010.12626)